Coder4916/The-CB-Suite/README.md

 [CSS3](https://en.wikipedia.org/wiki/CSS) was used to design the layout and aesthetics of the website.
 Again, most of the CSS was included in the [Start Bootstrap](https://startbootstrap.com/) theme file package.

 [Python](https://www.python.org/) was used to create the back-end Relational Database, declaring tables used to store game/review data using Python database Models.
-[Routing](https://www.tutorialspoint.com/python_network_programming/python_routing.htm) was used to render each page's content based around route functions, in order to manage the the structure of the website.
+[Routing](https://www.tutorialspoint.com/python_network_programming/python_routing.htm) was used to render each page's content based around route functions, in order to manage the structure of the website.
 Python also provided an __init__ and environment variable elements to the site.

 ### **Additional Languages Used**

-[Javascript](https://en.wikipedia.org/wiki/JavaScript) controls the function of the navigation bar, and scripts are added to control [date output](https://www.w3schools.com/jsref/jsref_getfullyear.asp) in the footer of each page
+[Javascript](https://en.wikipedia.org/wiki/JavaScript) controls the function of the navigation bar, and scripts are added to control the site's [date](https://www.w3schools.com/jsref/jsref_getfullyear.asp) in the footer of each page

 ### **Frameworks, Libraries and Programs Used**